 - Crocodile Tears: Fittingly enough, Mr. Hans.
 When he is being interviewed over the deaths of Derek and Trish, he cries obviously fake tears whilst portraying himself as a kindly boss mourning the deaths of the two victims.
 All the while shamelessly promoting his diner.

 - Darkest Hour:

-- The Glance isn't joking either: By the start of Issue 5, the cult has apparently used whatever influence it has to turn Leslie into the most wanted criminal in the city, with the news blaming her for killing Trish for refusing to be in a lesbian relationship with her, then killing Derek when he found out.
+- The Glance isn't joking either: By the start of Issue 5, the cult has used its influence to turn Leslie into the most wanted criminal in the city, with the news blaming news blaming her for being a Psycho Lesbian who killed Trish for not reciprocating, then killing Derek when he found out.
 Even Trish's parents think Leslie did it, and she has no choice but to work with Khal and his comrades to prove her innocence.

 - Deconstructive Parody: Of World of Funny Animals stories.
 In Real Life, only certain animals can procreate with certain species outside of their very specific genus (like horses procreating with mules), and even then such hybrids can be sterile or possess other health problems detrimental to their parent species.
 If those animals can walk and talk and form a human-esque society, it makes sense that laws would be in place to prevent population decline due to Interspecies Romance, with a ban on same-sex relations being a by-product of that system.
 This also seems to have a detrimental effect on gender equality as well, if Leslie's George Jetson Job Security is any indication.